 ** LEGAL UPDATE **

 Realize, however, that U.S. Customs and Border Protection officials can individually declare entrants inadmissible for health or other reasons.
 In addition, travelers who would otherwise be let through must, starting January 26, 2021 comply with a CDC order requiring a negative COVID-19 test from all airline passengers arriving from outside the United States.

 Most U.S. citizens and residents and their families are not subject to these bans.
 Specifically, this applies to:

 People in the above groups can potentially expect, however, to face long waits, and to be screened and possibly quarantined upon arrival or asked to quarantine at home.
-Based on news reports, it's clear that border officials are struggling to interpret the precise terms of the proclamations.
-Long lines and chaos have been widely reported.

 Exceptions to the travel bars can be made for certain foreign nationals, including those whose entry would either: